danesh-23/next-to-go/README.md

 - Full data caching layer
 - Localization and Internationalization
 - Push Notifications(when a user has a saved race and its 10/20 seconds from bet closing time etc.)
-- Fully built out networking layer - generic and allows to be mocked as well.
 - *Those mentioned in technical decisions above*

 ---